How to Optimize PDF Files for Kindle

-But not all PDF documents are made the same.
+But whether you used a pro tool like Adobe Acrobat or a free one, not all PDF documents are made the same.
 And most people don’t expect their PDF documents will be read on a Kindle.
 As such, most PDFs are illegible when read on Kindle devices.
 Common frustrations include:

 - Fonts in PDF documents look small on Kindle screens.

 - Document margins makes the readable area smaller.

 This is intended behavior for PDF files, so we can’t blame the PDF format itself.
 However, we can’t deny that it’s annoying, and wouldn’t it be great if we could read PDFs on Kindle without all of these downsides?

 Fortunately, there’s a free and open source tool that can fix this once and for all.